sumahiremath/buildtales/_payments/part-03.md

 ---
-title: "Part 3 — ACH: The Good, The Bad, and The Ugly"
+title: "ACH: The Good, The Bad, and The Ugly"
 part: 3
 summary: "Still powering trillions.
 Still moving like it's stuck in fax machine mode."
 layout: default